JulianGriffin11/Net_Worth_Nexus/README.md

 1. **Net Worth Tracker**
   Visualizes your total assets over time with sleek monthly bar charts and summary stat boxes.

-2. **Savings Tracker**
+2. **Budget Allocation Tool**
-  Set short- and long-term savings goals, track deposits/withdrawals, and see real-time % progress bars.
+  Enter your income, and see how much to allocate to cash, savings, and investments (with a clean donut chart 🍩).

 3. **TFSA Investment Portfolio**
   Log trades, track performance, and compare your stocks vs the S&P 500.

-4. **Budget Allocation Tool**
+4. **Savings Tracker**
-  Enter your income, and see how much to allocate to cash, savings, and investments (with a clean donut chart 🍩).
+  Set short and long-term savings goals, track deposits/withdrawals, and see real-time % progress bars.

 ---